 (November 2019) Update on City Actions Since January 2019

-Over the last year, the City has taken a number of steps to reinforce the commitment to being a safe, welcome and inclusive city.
+Throughout 2019, the City took a number of steps to reinforce the commitment to being a safe, welcome and inclusive city.
 The City contracted with Dr. Bryant Marks, founder and Chief Training Officer of the National Training Institute on Race and Equity to provide bias training to Kirkland Police officers.
 This training was in addition to the standard training that officers receive.

 The City also provided City employees and the City Council diversity and bias training from Chanin Kelly-Rae, a local trainer with extensive experience working with municipalities and companies across the country.